Skip to main content

 Class 6: Writing about Our Favorite People (proper nouns/places and things)

-Class 7: Writing to Experience the World (Using the Five Senses in my Writing, action words see, hear, touch, taste, feel)
+Class 7: Writing to Experience the World (Using the Five Senses in my Writing, action words: see, hear, touch, taste, feel)

 Class 8: Writing Action with Heroes and Villains, “Moving with Me”

-(things we do using pronouns)
+(things we do using pronouns; writing with verbs about "villains")

 Class 9: Writing Action Around the House